OSC/ood-documentation/docs/_sources/applications/shell.rst.txt

 - OnDemand Server
 - An SSH Server running on the host machine that the Shell App connects to

+.. _shell-diagram:
 .. figure:: /images/shell-diagram.png
    :align: center

    Diagram detailing how the Shell App interacts with HPC infrastructure.

-The figure above details how the Shell App works on a local HPC system.
+:numref:`shell-diagram` details how the Shell App works on a local HPC system.
 The user's PUN running on the OnDemand Server launches the Node.js Shell App through Passenger_ as the user.
 The Shell App then forks off an ``ssh`` process that then connects to a server specified by the administrator (typically a login node).
 The ``stdin``, ``stdout``, and ``stderr`` streams are all piped